Daji Bhatawadekar: Biography

-Daji Bhatwadekar was born on 15 September 1921 at Bombay then in the Bombay Presidency of British India.
+Daji Bhatwadekar was born on 15 September 1921 at Bombay in the then Bombay Presidency of British India.
 He received his schooling at Arya Education Society, Bombay.
-He graduated from Wilson College, Mumbai and followed it up with by a post graduate degree (MA) in Sanskrit from Mumbai University.
+He graduated from Wilson College, Mumbai and followed it up with a post graduate degree (MA) in Sanskrit from Mumbai University.
 He started his career with an office job but was drawn towards theatre and began involving with Mumbai Marathi Sahitya Sangh, a Mumbai-based literary association.